orewatomyam/test-notepad-v8.8.1/README.md

 # test-notepad-v8.8.1
-this is what i do, and at the same time im learning too
+this is what i do, and at the same time im learning too from everyone

 "Here’s a new plugin pack for Notepad++ to improve your coding productivity!
 Download it now 💡✨" yes it is pack with real installer and regsvr32.exe , and yes the attack starts there, phishing and social engineering at its best